-An Interdepartmental Staff Committee will use Decision Lens to prioritize projects based on project benefit, as defined by how well the project meets BART's Station Access Policy objectives, and estimated project cost.
+An Interdepartmental Staff Committee will prioritize projects based on project benefit, as defined by how well the project meets BART's Station Access Policy objectives, and estimated project cost.
 Criteria to determine project benefit are outlined in Table 1, and are scored on a scale from 0-1.
-Staff will use Decision Lens to assign each project a score for how well it meets the criteria, and produce an optimized list of projects based on the relative benefit and cost of each project.
-The Interdepartmental Staff Committee will determine which projects to proceed with based on the Decision Lens output, after also considering the following factors:
+Staff will assign each project a score for how well it meets the criteria, and produce an optimized list of projects based on the relative benefit and cost of each project.
+The Interdepartmental Staff Committee will determine which projects to proceed with based on scoring, after also considering the following factors: